-Cancer may be treated with a combination of treatments such as surgery, radiation therapy, chemotherapy and hormone therapy.
+Cancer may be treated with a combination of treatments such as surgery, radiation therapy, and chemotherapy.
 Radiation Therapy uses radiation from high-energy X-ray machines to kill cancer cells.
-Radiation is used to lower the chance of the cancer returning in the abdomen and lymph node areas.
+Radiation is used to shrink tumours or lower the chance of the cancer returning in the chest area (and lymph node areas).